igrishaev/farseer/README.md

 - All the data is located in one place.
 There is no need to parse the URI, query params, check out the method and so on.
-You don't need to guess which HTTP method to pick (PUT, PATCH) for an operation when serveral entities change.
+You don't need to guess which HTTP method to pick (PUT, PATCH) for an operation when several entities change.

-- RPC grows horisontaly with ease.
+- RPC grows horizontally with ease.
 Once you've set it up, you only extend it.
 Technically it means adding a new key into a map.

 - RPC doesn't depend on transport.
 You can save the payload in Cassandra or push to Kafka.
 Later on, you can replay the sequence as it has everything you need.

-- RPC is a great choice for intercation between internal services.
-When all the services follow the same protocol, it's easy to develop and maintan them.
+- RPC is a great choice for interaction between internal services.
+When all the services follow the same protocol, it's easy to develop and maintain them.
   When protected with authentication, RPC can be provided to the end customers as well.